facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 In the new Native Module system, JavaScript and the native layer can now synchronously communicate with each other through the JavaScript Interface (JSI), without the need to use an asynchronous bridge.
 This means your custom Native Modules can now synchronously call a function, return a value, and pass that value back to another Native Module function.

-In the old architecture, in order to handle a response for native, you needed to provide a callback, and the value returned needed to be serializable:
+In the old architecture, in order to handle a response from native, you needed to provide a callback, and the value returned needed to be serializable:

 ```ts
 // ❌ Sync callback from Native Module